-A report commissioned by the Postal Regulatory Commission in 2011 stated that beginning in 1999, both UPS and FedEx introduced delivery area surcharges (DAS) to offset the costs associated with higher costs per delivery stop (3).
-Two types of DAS fees are regular DAS fees and extended DAS fees-extended fees are specifically for rural deliver.
-Table 1 presents the 2011 estimated last-mile delivery cost per package for UPS, FedEx, and USPS.
+A report commissioned by the Postal Regulatory Commission in 2011 stated that beginning in 1999, both the United Parcel Service (UPS) and FedEx introduced delivery area surcharges (DAS) to offset the costs associated with higher costs per delivery stop (3).
+Two types of DAS fees are regular DAS fees and extended DAS fees-extended fees are specifically for rural delivery.
+Table 1 presents the 2011 estimated last-mile delivery cost per package for UPS, FedEx, and the United States Postal Service (USPS).
 These costs include both fixed and variable delivery costs.
-Although UPS and FedEx s costs are costs associated with both commercial and residential deliveries and USPS's costs are for residential service only, the average cost per package in an urban setting is comparable among UPS, FedEx, and USPS-between \$1 and \$2.
+Although UPS and FedEx's costs are costs associated with both commercial and residential deliveries and USPS's costs are for residential service only, the average cost per package in an urban setting is comparable among UPS, FedEx, and USPS-between \$1 and \$2.
 In a rural setting, the additional cost to provide delivery service compared to the cost of providing similar service in urban settings is the basis for extended DAS fees.
 USPS's destination delivery unit (DDU) rate of \$1.92 per package is the fee that USPS charges private carriers to complete last-mile delivery.
-This service avoids the extended DAS fee and thus reduces UPS and FedEx's rural delivery costs by nearly \$1.20 per package (3).
+This service avoids the extended DAS fee, reducing UPS and FedEx's rural delivery costs by nearly \$1.20 per package (3).

-• •

 Carrier Urban Rural (Extended DAS)

 UPS \$1.40 \$3.10

 FedEx Ground/HD \$1.52 \$3.19

 USPS Parcel Post \$0.87 \$0.57

 USPS Bound Printed Matter Parcels \$0.43 \$0.37

 USPS DDU Rate \$1.92 \$1.92

-Note: DDU rate for a 4 lb. parcel in 2011